Your pension scheme may have the following provisions:

-- This is based on the principle that the employee retires on reaching age 68.
-The employee may take early retirement, although the pension benefits will then need to be recalculated.
-The employee will then receive a lower pension benefit.
-Since 1 January 2017, a recalculation is not required if the pension starts on the 1st day of the month in which the employee becomes 68.
-Completely advancing the pension can only be done when the employee stops working entirely on that exact date.
-If the employee only stops partially then the pension can only be advanced partially.
-There is one exemption: an employee can completely advance the pension in the 5 years before he reaches state pension age, even when the employee works only partially.
+- Options for early retirement.
+The lifelong pension is based on the principle that the employee retires on reaching age 68.
+With a private pension, you can choose to take some or all of the fund early for a smaller pension.
+Since 1 January 2017, a recalculation is not required if the pension starts on the first day of the month in which the employee becomes 68.
+If someone only stops working partially, then the pension can only be advanced partially unless the claim is within the 5 years before reaching state pension age.

-- an occupational disability pension that is reasonable according to generally accepted views and which is paid once the period of the employee's occupational disability exceeds 1 year
+- An occupational disability pension which is paid once the period of an employee's occupational disability exceeds a year.

-- The pension must be insured with an insurance company specified in the law.
-See below under 'Recognised pension insurer'.
+- A survivors' bridging pension which can be paid alongside the partner pension or orphan’s pension until the partner reaches state pension age.
+The pension must be insured with an insurance company specified in the law.

-- The pension must, on the basis of the retirement age, remain within statutory limits including the following:
+- The pension must, on the basis of the retirement age, remain within statutory limits including:

 - A different accrual method is applicable to defined contribution pension schemes: the annual contribution to be paid is then determined, rather than the above annual accrual rate.

-- Your employee may, for as long as he or she is employed, also accrue pension during parental, sabbatical, study or care leave, or leave based on a withdrawal from the employee's career-break savings balance.
+- An employee may accrue pension during parental, sabbatical, study or care leave, or leave based on a withdrawal from the employee's career-break savings balance.

-- Your employee may also convert the partner pension into a higher or earlier old-age pension, and vice versa.
+- An employee may also convert the partner pension into a higher or earlier old-age pension, and vice versa.

 - Variable payments of pension benefits are permitted within the ratio of 100:75.

-- The value of the pension benefits may also vary compared to the value at the time of the effective date of the pension.
+- The value of the pension benefits may also vary in relation to the value at the time of the effective date of the pension.
 This is due to the expected increase in life expectancy, the mortality results or the achieved investment results.

 Recognized pension insurer